-Shannon Woods has worked for Orthopaedic & Spine Center for over a decade as the Marketing and Community Outreach Director.
+Shannon Bednarova has worked for Orthopaedic & Spine Center for over a decade as the Marketing and Community Outreach Director.

 In her job, she interacts with the physicians and patients and tells the stories of the great work that the physicians do in diagnosing and treating the patients.
 She relates how the patients overcome their physical conditions and return to activities that they enjoy doing, with the help of the skilled physicians and physical therapists at OSC.

 Over the time she has spent working for the practice, she has witnessed the large amount of durable medical equipment that has gone out of the practice, being prescribed to patients for their musculoskeletal ailments, and for good reason.
 In fact, she had been the recipient of some of that DME herself.

 It often bothered her that these items weren’t being reused in any way.
 It seemed very wasteful to her that perfectly good DME couldn’t somehow be given to others for use, especially those in need.
 Yes, sometimes family members or friends would loan crutches or walkers to others or maybe churches or other organizations would have a donation closet where members could bring in used items.
 But Shannon felt like there wasn’t a place that people could regularly send pretty much any gently used DME item to be repurposed to help others.

 Given that there are hundreds of Orthopaedic practices in Virginia, hospitals, primary care physicians, physical therapy clinics, nursing homes, etc., dispensing DME – it all equals a lot of durable medical equipment that is being given out to patients, and much of it is not be reused and repurposed.
 Multiply that across the United States – the waste is enormous.